 This program is perfect for...

-- Individuals pursuing a career as an entertainment acquisition executive
+- Professionals pursuing careers as entertainment acquisition executives

-- Entertainment professionals looking to expand their expertise to development
+- Entertainment industry insiders looking to expand their expertise in development

 What you can learn.

 - The development cycle and how it affects the production of content